AdobeDocs/marketo-measure.en/help/marketo-measure-discover-ui/using-marketo-measures-reporting-platform/common-use-cases.md

 ## Closed Revenue {#closed-revenue}

 Looking to identify marketing’s overall impact on revenue?
-Bizible Discover will show this on the main tile on the Overview and CMO dashboards with the Metric filter set to Revenue and the Date Type set to Close Date.
+Marketo Measure Discover will show this on the main tile on the Overview and CMO dashboards with the Metric filter set to Revenue and the Date Type set to Close Date.
 Date Type can also be changed to Touchpoint Date and Created Date (which is the Created Date of the Opportunity).

 ## Contacts Created {#contacts-created}